hpi-swa-teaching/OpenSqueakMap/packages/OpenSqueakMap.package/OSMViewport.class/README.md

 Instance Variables
 	chunkManager:		<OSMChunkManager>
 	chunks:		<OrderedCollection>
+	isPanning: 	<Boolean>
+	panStartPos: 	<Point>
 	topLeftCoord:		<Point>
 	zoomLevel:		<Integer>

 chunkManager
 	- The ChunkManager that provides my Chunks

 chunks
 	- List of the Chunks that are my submorphs

+isPanning
+	- tells me if the user is  panning or not

+panStartPos
+	- tells me the start position of the users panning process

 topLeftCoord
 	- Geographic coordinate of the point that is currently shown at my top left corner